LUMI

 Access

-The system is funded by EuroHPC and the LUMI consortium which Denmark is a member of, and for this reason AAU holds local ressources, which we can use to provide our researchers with direct access to the system.
+The system is funded by EuroHPC and the LUMI consortium which Denmark is a member of.
+For this reason CLAAUDIA can provide AAU-users with direct access to the system.

 Recommendations for acquiring compute time on LUMI